drkamjam/drkamjam.github.io/4-blog-resources.md

   <div class="manual sectionTitle"><strong>R vs. Stata: The greate debate</strong><br></div>
   (that we will not have here!) <br>
   <p>  <div class="manual-content">
 I love Stata and remain a loyal user!
-Having said that I think it is always fun to learn new tools.
+Having said that, I think it's always fun to learn new tools.
 Here are some sources that have helped me learn R (I will update this list with resources for ML and Data Science)
  <ul>
     <li><a href="https://www.amazon.com/Elements-Style-Fourth-William-Strunk/dp/020530902X/">Free R book</a></li>
     <li><a href="https://datavizm20.classes.andrewheiss.com/">Andrew Heiss</a> for data visualization (and more) using R</li>